Insurgency in Northeast India: Manipur

 Manipur, which had been a princely state under the British Raj, acceded to India on 11 August 1947 and merged into the Indian Union on 15 October 1949, shortly before India became a Republic under its national constitution.
 The Maharaja of Manipur was given a privy purse and allowed to retain his cultural and religious functions.
 Manipur was pegged as a Part 'C' State, later renamed a union territory.
 In 1963, when neighbouring Nagaland was granted statehood, the Manipuris felt short-changed and started agitating for full statehood.

-Despite the fact that Manipur became a separate state of the Indian Union on 21 January 1972, the insurgency continued.On 8 September 1980, Manipur was declared an area of disturbance, when the Indian government imposed the Armed Forces (Special Powers) Act, 1958 on the region; the act currently remains in force.
+Despite the fact that Manipur became a separate state of the Indian Union on 21 January 1972, the insurgency continued.
+On 8 September 1980, Manipur was declared an area of disturbance, when the Indian government imposed the Armed Forces (Special Powers) Act, 1958 on the region; the act currently remains in force.

 The parallel rise of Naga nationalism in neighbouring Nagaland led to the emergence of the National Socialist Council of Nagaland (NSCN) activities in Manipur.
 Clashes between the Isak-Muivah and Khaplang factions of the NSCN further aggravated tensions, as Kuki tribals began creating their own guerrilla groups in order to protect their interests from alleged Naga violations.
 Skirmishes between the two ethnic groups took place during the 1990s.
 Other ethnic groups such as the Paite, Vaiphei, Pangals and Hmars followed suit establishing militant groups.

-The Kuki National Army also maintains one armed wing in Manipur.

 Manipur has witnessed ethnic violence between the Kuki and the Meitei communities since 3 May 2023 which killed more than 120 people and injured more than 3000 people and led to a rise in militant activities in the region.